khushipurwar09-spec/VITyarthi-project/Statement.md

 # Project statement

 ## Problem Statement
-Many popular fitness tracking solutions are proprietary, relying on closed systems or cloud services that limit user access and control over their own raw health and activity data.
-Users who prioritize privacy, customizability, and a data-driven approach often lack a lightweight, non-GUI tool that allows them to seamlessly log activities, calculate metrics, and generate detailed, personalized reports directly.
+Many popular fitness tracking programs are depends on cloud services or closed systems that restrict users' access to and control over their own activity and health data.
+A lightweight, non-GUI tool that allow users who value privacy, preferences, and a data-driven approach to easily log activities, compute metrics, and produce comprehensive, customised reports directly is frequently lacking.

 ## Scope of the Project
 The project scope is focused on delivering a fully functional, command-line interface (CLI) application built in Python.